 Zero Time Dilemma is the third game in the Zero Escape series.
-I never played 999 but I did play Virtue’s Last Reward a while back on the Vita.
+I never played 999 but I did play Virtue’s Last Reward a while ago.
 I never actually finished Virtue’s Last Reward but I really enjoyed my time playing it.

 If you have played any of the previous games, you will know that this is game with plenty of puzzles and dialogue options.
 9 people are working on an experiment at a Mars Facility called Dcom.
 The nine individuals awake one day to find that they have been captured and locked up by a mysterious person in an unusual outfit by the name of Zero.
 The group of nine are presented with an early decision, where they must choose head or tails from a coin toss.
 Zero explains that if they are correct they will be set free and if they are wrong six of them must die if any of them are to escape the bunker.
 The nine characters are divided into three groups of three, all with very different personalities.
 The game is full of interesting character interactions, emotional dialogue and plenty of different routes the game can take.
 The game does a good job of acting as a standalone game but having played the previous games may enrich your experience.